 My first book is entitled To Plead Our Own Cause: African Americans in Massachusetts and the Making of the Antislavery Movement (Kent State University Press, 2014).
 Here I explore the relationship between Puritan theology and the rise of black abolitionism, arguing throughout the work that African Americans were central to the development of the antislavery movement in America.

-My current project, entitled Black Freethinkers, explores African American humanism, agnosticism, and atheism from the late-18th century to the civil rights era.
+My second book, entitled Black Freethinkers: A History of African American Secularism (Northwestern University Press, 2019), explores African American humanism, agnosticism, and atheism from the late-18th century to the civil rights era.
 Drawing from memoirs, novels, poetry, newspapers, and archival materials, I argue that secularism has been a key component of black political and intellectual life for nearly 150 years.
-This book will be published by Northwestern University Press in September 2019.

 In addition to my research, I was the founding president of the African American Intellectual History Society.
 I started this organization and its group blog Black Perspectives in order to provide a space for scholars in disparate fields to discuss the many aspects of teaching and researching black intellectual history.
 Check out new Black Perspectives posts at aaihs.org.